-Although the School of Law has limited resources for financial aid at its disposal, there are available through the school:
+In addition, the School of Law has limited resources for financial aid which include:

-1. A significant number of research assistantships awarded to members of the second- and third-year classes primarily on a merit basis.
+- 1. A significant number of research assistantships awarded to members of the second- and third-year classes primarily on a merit basis.
 Assistantships provide a tuition waiver and a modest monthly salary.
-Approximately one-third of the upperclass students have assistantship appointments.

-2. A limited number of work opportunities in the law library and in the administrative offices of the school.

-3. A limited number of cash grants.

-4. A limited number of tuition-remission scholarships awarded on an academic basis to first-year students and on a financial-need basis to second- and third-year students.

-5. A limited number of fellowships available to minority students with demonstrated financial need.

-6. A limited fund for emergency short-term loans.
+Approximately one-third of the upperclass students have assistantship appointments. - 2.
+A limited number of work opportunities in the law library and in the administrative offices of the school. - 3.
+A limited number of cash grants. - 4.
+A limited number of tuition-remission scholarships awarded on an academic basis to first-year students (with outstanding LSAT scores and GPAs) and on a financial-need basis to all eligible law students. - 5.
+A limited number of fellowships available to minority students with demonstrated financial need. - 6.
+A limited fund for emergency short-term loans.

-Specific instructions for applying for financial aid are mailed during the spring to entering students.